stefunkk/OpenStill/README.md

 * Show if temperature is rising or dropping
 * Show ABV of vapour in head
 * Show amount of alcohol left in tank
+* Web server with information about temperatures, heater control and live charts

 ## Dependencies